Keerthana2701/Projects-NLP/README.md

 load the classifier and tfidf pickle files and use for predicting the preprocessed tweets

 We get the positive anf negative words count of this tweet.

+# 3. Text Summarization

+tokenize paragraph from wiki page since the wiki page has text in form of paragraphs

+use urlib to  get complete html doc of this web page.

+now we need string data as we cannot use html data

+so use beautiful soup and lxml libraries

+lxml is  a parser that beautiful source uses

+parse the data using beautiful soup to get a better clean html data

+from this fetch the text data

+preprocess it.

+tokenize the sentences

+build histogram by taking the count for each words in all sentences

+build weighted histogram by dividing  each count  by max value count

+now we get weighted score for each word

+find sentence score by adding the values of words in the sentence

+now each sentence has a score

+sort the sentence with high scores and take first n high sentence with max score

+those sentences gives the summary of that wiki page